psych252/psych252book/docs/20-linear_mixed_effects_models4.md

 ```

 ```
-Warning: Missing values for following ID(s):
+Warning: Missing values for 1 ID(s), which were removed before analysis:
 M4
-Removing those cases from the analysis.
+Below the first few rows (in wide format) of the removed cases with missing data.
+    subject gender pol   inf
+# 5      M4      M  NA 146.3
 ```

 ```